-A Christianity that places no demands on our lives is no Christianity at all.
-When we, mistakenly, try to live out our faith without the demands that our faith asks of us, we’re living a life that’s flaccid and empty, lacking and wanting; and its certainly not a biblical Christianity that we’re living day-to-day.
+A Christianity which places no demands on our lives is no Christianity at all.
+When we mistakenly try to live out our faith without the demands love asks of us, we’re living a life that’s flaccid and empty, lacking and wanting; and it’s certainly not a biblical Christianity we’re living day-to-day.
 Why?
 Because scripture makes clear: Love is demanding.

 Today, in the Catholic liturgical celebration we call the Mass, on this thirtieth Sunday in Ordinary Time, we hear the story of the Pharisees asking Jesus which of God’s laws is the greatest?
 The apostle Matthew relates this story in the twenty-second chapter of his Gospel (Mt 22:34-40):

 When the Pharisees heard that Jesus had silenced the Sadducees, they gathered together, and one of them, a scholar of the law, tested him by asking, “Teacher, which commandment in the law is the greatest?”
 He said to him, “You shall love the Lord, your God, with all your heart, with all your soul, and with all your mind.
 This is the greatest and the first commandment.
 The second is like it: You shall love your neighbor as yourself.
 The whole law and the prophets depend on these two commandments.”

 Many commentaries have been written about this Gospel passage.
 Today, in his Sunday homily, Bishop Robert Barron encourages us to understand Matthew’s story as Christ’s invitation to place God at the center of our lives (see Word on Fire Homilies for great reflections).
 When we do, everything else can be set in right relation to the highest good; everything finds its proper place in our lives when we rightly order everything else in right relation to God.

 In St. Paul’s first letter to the Corinthians (1 Cor 13:1-13) we discover a concise, tender, and beautiful summary of what love is: